 But while there is no velleity, there is ambiguity: you will as occasion demands see a habit as either deleterious or beneficial to your productivity or general well-being, depending, if I am correct, on whether or not it maps to a routine.

-Mrs Isobel Easter, for instance, whose agoraphobic life is a Neapolitan scaffolding of habit, claims that a record of her approbation or disapprobation would read like a history of tides.
+Mrs Isobel Easter, for instance, whose agoraphobic life is a scaffold of habit, claims that a record of her approbation or disapprobation would read like a history of tides.

 • The habit of abandoning books three quarters through, and dog-earing the pages Fruitful impatience or fecklessness?
 Personalising the text or indifferently urinating against it?